saranyasubramaniam9787-ship-it/E-COMMERCE-SALES-PERFORMANCE-AND-REVENUE-ANALYSIS/README.md

 - Sales and Revenue: Trend analysis, profit/loss measurement, and discount impact assessment
 - Operational Insights: Payment preferences and store performance

 ## Installation Instructions

-- This project is built using Microsoft Excel.
+- Install Microsoft Excel (2016 or later recommended)
-- No additional software installation is required beyond Microsoft Excel.
+- Download or clone this repository

-## Prerequisites
+- Open the Excel file containing the cleaned dataset and dashboard

-- Microsoft Excel (2016 or later recommended)
+- Enable editing and formulas if prompted
-- E-Commerce Sales Dataset (.xlsx or .csv files)
+- Refresh pivot tables and charts to view updated results

 ## Data Sources